|

 MERRILL:

-English surname transferred to unisex forename use, itself from the feminine
+English surname transferred to unisex forename use, derived from the

 "sea-bright."